openstack-archive/git-upstream/USAGE.md

 # Handling conflicts

-Of course n the real world things are much more complicated.
+Of course in the real world things are much more complicated.
 From time to time, during import, you will get rebasing conflict (for instance due to changes from both local and upstream repository to the same piece of code).